 New York Personal Injury Attorneys Providing Free Consultations

-If you were injured in a slip and fall, involved in a car accident, or otherwise hurt during a trip to New York City, contact the skilled New York Personal Injury Attorneys at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 to schedule a free consultation.
+If you were injured in a slip and fall, involved in a car accident, or otherwise hurt during a trip to New York City, contact the skilled New York personal injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to schedule a free consultation.